DevDopax404/DES/README.md

 # DES

-This's an implementation in C of DES (Data Encryption Standard), a broken cipher.
-I'd used the ECB (Electronic CodeBook) as a mode of operation, and I've implemented a padding system made of '{'.
+This is an implementation in C of DES (Data Encryption Standard), a broken cipher.
+I've used the ECB (Electronic Code Book) as a mode of operation that works on block of 64 bit, and I've implemented a padding system made of '{'.